By profession · Police officer

 How does the PSO tax exclusion work?

-Public Safety Officers can exclude up to $3,000/year of qualified pension distributions when used to pay health insurance premiums — a federal income-tax break worth a few hundred dollars annually.
+Eligible retired public-safety officers can exclude up to $3,000/year of qualified pension distributions used to pay health or long-term-care insurance premiums — a recurring federal-tax break that is easy to miss on the return.

 Primary sources